Amazing low cost laptop option for musicians and creators

 Check software compatibilities

-Furthermore, in my opinion any software company that markets to Apple users and hasn’t updated their software to include Apple silicon compatibility deserves to lose your business.
+Furthermore, in my opinion any major software company that markets to Apple users and hasn’t updated their software to include Apple silicon compatibility deserves to lose your business.
 It’s been a year and a half, and at this point it’s a real screw you.
 They obviously don’t care about their customers and should be replaced by a company that cares more about their customers.

 Ports are important for musicians & content creators